-Lavender is more than just a treat in the garden; it can be added to recipes (everything from cookies, to drinks), used to create essential oils, and dried.
+Lavender is more than just a treat in the garden; it can be added to recipes (everything from cookies, to drinks), and even used to create essential oils.

 Dried lavender can be hung anywhere in your home, but one of the most popular places is in the bedroom, as it helps with relaxation, sleep aid, and reducing anxiety.

 Take a handful of cuttings when there are a few open blooms (the oil is held inside the buds).
 Then tie up the stems with an elastic or twine and hang upside down in an area with good air circulation for six to eight weeks.